 Marginal tax brackets are a frequently misunderstood topic.
 It’s not uncommon for someone to say they don’t want to get a raise because it will put them in a higher tax bracket and force them to pay more taxes on all the money they earn.
 They believe they would be better off not receiving the raise in the first place.
 This is a common misconception, but thankfully, that is not how marginal tax rates work.

 For example, let’s say you receive a salary increase that takes your final salary from the 15% tax bracket to the 25% tax bracket.
-Your raise expose all of your income to the 25% tax bracket.
+Your raise doesn’t place all of your income to the 25% tax bracket.
 You only pay the higher taxes on the amount that falls within the 25% tax bracket.
 We’ll show you the income levels for each tax bracket and show some examples of income tax brackets and how marginal taxes actually work.
 You can use these to calculate your effective tax bracket, or the amount of taxes you are actually paying on all of your income.

 Understanding Marginal Tax Rates